-E. For the purpose of the Workers' Compensation Act [Chapter 52, Article 1 NMSA 1978], the average weekly wage in the state shall be determined by the employment security division of the labor department on or before June 30 of each year and shall be computed from all wages reported to the employment security division from employing units, including reimbursable employers, in accordance with the regulations of the division for the preceding calendar year, divided by the total number of covered employees divided by fifty-two.
+E. For the purpose of the Workers' Compensation Act [this article], the average weekly wage in the state shall be determined by the employment security division of the labor department on or before June 30 of each year and shall be computed from all wages reported to the employment security division from employing units, including reimbursable employers, in accordance with the regulations of the division for the preceding calendar year, divided by the total number of covered employees divided by fifty-two.